openprov/ssi-consultancy/InteroperabilityTestHarness.md

     Sub-classes override this function:
     - Invoke converter-specific conversion.
     - Return True (success) or False (fail).
     - Raise ConverterError if there are problems invoking the converter
 ```

+**Implementation - prov_interop.converter**

+* Converter
+  - get_input_formats renamed to input_formats.
+  - get_output_formats renamed to output_formats.
+  - configure checks for "input-formats" and "output-formats" in configuration and that these contain valid input and output formats (see prov_interop.standards below).
+  - convert has signature convert(self, in_file, out_file) with file extensions use to deduce input and output formats.
+  - convert checks input file exists.
+* Tests - prov_interop.tests_test_converter
+  - ConverterTestCase

 Command-line converters have their own sub-classes: